Safe-DS/API-Editor/README.md

 ### Option 1a: VS Code Devcontainer (advanced)

-Note: This solution requires that Git itself can clone the private repository Simple-ML/stdlib from GitHub. **If you only used GUIs for Git before it's likely this solution will not work right away.** You need to either [configure SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), use a credentials manager like the [Git Credentials Manager](https://github.com/microsoft/Git-Credential-Manager-Core) or
+Note: This solution requires that Git itself can clone this private repository from GitHub. **If you only used GUIs for Git before it's likely this solution will not work right away.** You need to either [configure SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), use a credentials manager like the [Git Credentials Manager](https://github.com/microsoft/Git-Credential-Manager-Core) or